Jurickson Profar Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 19th in MLB.

-- The Tigers have the 21st-ranked team ERA among all MLB pitching staffs (4.47).
+- The Tigers' 4.52 team ERA ranks 22nd among all MLB pitching staffs.

-- Tigers pitchers combine to rank 21st in baseball in home runs given up (101 total, 1.3 per game).
+- Tigers pitchers combine to rank 21st in baseball in home runs allowed (102 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.